How to Start a Dead ATV: Step-By-Step Guide

 You turn the key or push the starter button on your ATV, but nothing happens.
 The bike is completely dead, with no sign of wanting to start.
 But do not worry; there is no need to panic just yet.

-When you find your ATV in a “no crank, no click, no light, and no start” situation, there are a few things that could be wrong.
+When you find your ATV in a “no crank, no click, no light, and no start” situation, a few things could be wrong.
 This troubleshooting guide will help you identify and fix the most common causes.

-What Happens When You Try to Start the ATV?
+Note What Happens When You Try to Start the ATV

 Most ATV owners will find themselves in a situation where their bikes won’t start at some point or another.
 However annoying it may be, the problem is more often than not caused by a minor issue that is relatively simple to fix by yourself.

-The key to successfully troubleshooting such an issue is to begin by noting how the ATV behaves when you try to start it.
+The key to successfully troubleshooting such an issue is to note how the ATV behaves when you try to start it.
 Doing so helps you narrow down the possible culprits quite a bit.

 This guide only covers a situation where you turn the key or push the starter button, but the ATV is completely dead: